sathyaachandar/agentforceagent/README.md

     <main>
         <h1>Welcome to Sathya’s AgentForce</h1>
         <p>
-            This is your personalized AgentForce webpage.
+            This is your personalized AgentForce webpage.<br>
             Use the chat widget in the corner to connect with your Salesforce Agent.
         </p>
     </main>